A problem in non-linear Diophantine approximation: Introduction and Statements of results

+\end{thm1b} When $n=m=p=1$ our result coincides with a case of the famous theorem of Groshev~\cite{Gros} and when $n=m=p=2$ the main result of \cite{BDoKL08}.
+To see that our result contains the latter for their approximating function~$\phi$, note that our height function is defined slightly differently so that $\phi(q) = \psi(q^2)$.
+Thus, our $\sum_{q \in \N} \psi(q)/q^{1/2}$ is equivalent to the sum $\sum_{q \in \N} \phi(q)$ of \cite{BDoKL08}. \begin{rem} Note that when $\gcd(n,m)\geq2$ equation \eqref{eqn:pbound} provides a natural upper bound for $p$ given by $nm/(nm-n-m)$.
+This would not necessarily be true in the case of coprimeness. \end{rem}

-In its own right, Theorem \ref{thm:main} gives no further information on how to distinguish between sets determined to have Lebesgue measure zero.
+In their own right, Theorems 1a and 1b give no further information on how to distinguish between sets it has determined to have Lebesgue measure zero.
 Intuitively, the size of $W_{n, m}^p(\psi)$ should still decrease as the rate of approximation governed by the approximating function $\psi$ increases (assuming the sets concerned are non-empty).
 Hausdorff measure and dimension are the appropriate tools to distinguish amongst such exceptional sets.
-To this end, we now provide a criterion for the size of the set $W_{n, m}^p(\psi)$ in terms of these tools.
+To this end, we now provide a general criterion for the size of the set $W_{n, m}^p(\psi)$ in terms of these tools.
 Throughout, by a \textit{dimension function} we mean an increasing function $f:\R\to\R$ such that $f(r)\to 0$ as $r\to 0$.
 As usual, we denote $f$-dimensional Hausdorff measure by $\Ha^f$ and Hausdorff dimension by $\dim_H$.
 For precise definitions see \S\ref{HM}.

-\begin{thm} Let $\psi$ be an approximating function and assume that either $n=m=p=1$ or $\gcd(n,m)\geq 2$.
+\begin{thm2} Let $\psi$ be an approximating function and let $p$, $n$ and $m$ be as in Theorems~1a or~1b.
 Let $f$ be a dimension function such that $r^{-2}f(r)$ is monotonic and for notational convenience let $g:r\to r^{-1}f(r)$ be another dimension function.
 Then,

-\end{thm}

-Note the added technical restriction on the range of $n$, $m$ and $p$ in comparison with Theorem \ref{thm:main}.
-We will see in $\S\ref{sec:restrictionsp}$ that these assumptions are completely natural.
+\end{thm2}

 Armed with this theorem, we are able to extend a result of Dodson~\cite{Dodson} upon setting $f:r\to r^s$ for some $s>0$.
+Dodson's result \cite{Dodson} corresponds to the case $n=m=p=1$ in the below statement, and $n=m=p=2$ to Corollory~3.3 from \cite{BDoKL08}.